gingerbeardman/stapler/README.md

 ## What is it?

+`Stapler.app` is a an app for managing Stapler Documents.

-It's a document of aliases which can be managed, inspected and launched.
+A *Stapler Document* contains multiple aliases which can be managed, inspected and launched.

 The idea is you set up a document per project containing related apps, files, folders, etc.